tvconefive/uncelestial.github.io/faq.md

 ---
-title: FAQ (Fan-Asked Questions)
+title: FAQ
 description: Maybe this will get me out of having to do interviews.
-Got one?
-Ask it on Twitter [@uncelestial](http://www.twitter.com/uncelestial).
 ---

 ## FAQ (Fan-Asked Questions)

 Here is an archive of fan-asked questions and their answers.
+Got one?
+Ask it on Twitter [@uncelestial](http://www.twitter.com/uncelestial).

 ### Uncelestial.
 Why so many syllables?